 You can create an excellent home photography studio in a spare room or the corner of your living room.

-In this guide, we’ll show you how easy it is to set up a home studio and share an affordable shopping list of equipment to get started.
+We’ll show you how easy it is to set up a home studio and share an affordable shopping list of equipment to get started.

 We’ll also cover how to optimise the existing space you have and provide budget-friendly options for lighting kits, and share 8 useful home photo studio tips.

 What Equipment Do I Need for a Home Photography Studio?

 One of the biggest questions I get asked is, “How much does it cost to set up a photography studio?”.

 I annoyingly answer, “What do you intend to take photos of?”

 What you need and spend on a home photo studio depends on the available space and what you want to shoot.
 The same applies to professional photographers.